-Soil moisture was also compared to two monitoring-based precipitation datasets the Tropical Rainfall Measuring Mission (TRMM) and the Climate Prediction Center Morphing Method (CMORPH), additionally one forecast-based product, International Federation of Red Cross and Red Crescent Societies Six-Day Extreme Rainfall Forecast (IFRC).
+Soil moisture was also compared to two monitoring-based precipitation datasets the Tropical Rainfall Measuring Mission (TRMM) and the Climate Prediction Center Morphing Method (CMORPH).
+Additionally one forecast-based product, International Federation of Red Cross and Red Crescent Society’s Six-Day Extreme Rainfall Forecast (IFRC) was used to assess the predictability of extreme precipitation that lead to floods.